-This is one of the most common flags on TaxBit accounts, and there are lots of ways to resolve it.
+“Unknown Gains” is one of the most common flags on TaxBit accounts, and there are lots of potential ways to resolve it.
 Keep in mind that the first thing you should do is add all of your crypto transactions from all of your wallets and exchanges to your TaxBit account.
-For an in-depth explanation about what could be causing this and how to resolve check out our awesome help article titled: "How do I resolve 'Unknown Gains'?"
+For an in-depth explanation about what could be causing this and how to resolve, check out our help article titled: "How do I resolve 'Unknown Gains'?"

-If you are on the accounting method of Specific ID - HIFO by Exchange, your Tax Optimizer is another great way to check for accuracy in your account!
+Besides just helping you take advantage of tax loss harvesting opportunities, the Tax Optimizer can be a great way to check for accuracy in your account.
 The balances shown in the Tax Optimizer are calculated using the transactions in your My Transactions page.
 This means that if you notice any inaccuracies in your balances shown there, it is most likely caused by missing or incorrect transactional data.

-When you go into your Tax Optimizer, you can scroll through a list of your various assets.
+When you go to the Tax Optimizer page, you can see your totals and scroll through a list of your various assets.
 Choose "Optimize" on whichever asset you would like to see.
 From there, you can see your current asset balances!

 In the screenshot below, you can see my Tezos (XTZ) balances and that the total balance of my XTZ is split up into "Pools" (categorized by the exchange that each amount is currently held in).
-Feel free to read more about cost basis pools HERE (link to come).
+Feel free to read more about cost basis pools HERE.

 You can use the "Quantity" amounts from each pool to compare against your exchange records.
 If there is a noticeable difference, then you may need to go through your My Transactions page to verify that everything is correct.